Office Properties Income Trust: $2.4B Office REIT Chapter 11

 Restructuring Support Agreement

-OPI's chapter 11 filing was pre-negotiated rather than free-fall.
-The company entered bankruptcy with a Restructuring Support Agreement signed on the petition date by holders of approximately 80% of the September 2029 Notes—the company's largest and most influential creditor constituency.
-This support level provides substantial certainty around plan confirmation, though it does not eliminate the potential for inter-creditor disputes over valuation and allocation.
+OPI's chapter 11 filing was pre-negotiated.
+The company entered bankruptcy with a Restructuring Support Agreement signed on the petition date by holders of approximately 80% of the September 2029 Notes.
+The Disclosure Statement and Chapter 11 Plan were filed on January 9, 2026.

 | Milestone | Target |